Finals schemes

 Usually the top team going in to each game has first choice of colour, the second team has second choice, and the third team gets what they get.

-Ascension, Skip Ascension, Format D, Two Track, Double game before finals, other.
+Ascension, Skip Ascension, Harsh-cut Ascension, Format D, Two Track, Double game before finals, other.

 Ascension